solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![The SQL script context menu item is highlighted.](media/synapse-studio-new-sql-script.png "New SQL script")

-3. In the toolbar menu, connect to the database on which you want to execute the query.
+3. In the toolbar menu, connect to the **SQL Pool** assigned for your environment.

     ![The connect to option is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-connect.png "Query toolbar")